 So you have to stream a lot to get something out of it.
 In addition, it doesn't mean that all the money goes to the artists.
 They often also have to divide the money: a record label or a manager often wants to earn some profits.
 So then there's not much left.
 There has been a lot of controversy regarding how much Spotify pays for royalties.

 There are many factors to consider that affect the money an artist will receive from Spotify and such as where their listeners live, if they have a Premium account or what type of distribution contract the musician in question has.

 The content rights owners are paid based on those rates and are subject to the percentage of reproductions that come from free and Premium users.
 Therefore, the higher the percentage of streams of Premium users, the higher the royalty rate and vice versa.

-With its enormous growth of active users, Spotify currently has around 75 million, but approximately only 20 million have a Premium account.
+With its enormous growth of active users, Spotify currently has around 75 million users worldwide, but approximately only 20 million have a Premium account.

 Obviously, the growth of free users is much higher than that of paid users, which dilutes the royalty rate per stream for artists.
 The more users Spotify acquires, the lower the royalty rate per stream, unless the paid subscription percentage is maintained or increased compared to the free version.
 Rates are also influenced by the country (due to advertising purchases and the currency's value).